SOLAS-TTRPG/SOLAS/README.md

 Some enemies or characters may be resistant or weak to certain types of damage.
 If something is weak to a type of attack, count your successes with advantage.
 If something is resistant to the type of attack, count the successes with disadvantage.

 ## On Your Turn
-On your turn, you may use any number of stamina or focus points, by taking any of the following actions that you are permitted to use:
+You regenerate some of your stamina, focus, and resistance.
+You may use any number of your remaining stamina or focus points, by taking any of the following actions that you are permitted to use:
-- **Movement**: Uses 1 **Stamina** point per tile
+- **Movement**: Use 1 **Stamina** point to move up to your speed
 - **Attacks**: Uses 1 **Stamina** point per attack
 - **Tricks**: Uses 1 **Stamina** point per trick, as well as **Focus** points based on trick difficulty